nhoizey/vscode-gremlins/README.md

 ![A screenshot of Gremlins in action](images/screenshot.png)

+You can also use the [“Unicode code point of current character” extension](https://marketplace.visualstudio.com/items?itemName=zeithaste.cursorCharCode) to show information about the character under cursor in the status bar.

 ## Adding new gremlins characters

 You can configure the list of characters and how they are shown under user settings key `gremlins.characters`.